Alpha Psi Rho: History

 The fraternity's Beta chapter was established by five students at California State University, Northridge in 2003.
 This followed by the Gamma chapter at California State University San Marcos.
 Gamma chapter started as a special interest group called BAPS on August 26, 2006, and was chartered as Alpha Psi Rho on February 22, 2012.
 The Delta chapter at the University of Nevada, Las Vegas was chartered on April 2, 2011.
 Alpha Psi Rho members are referred to as "brhothers".

 The Gamma chapter won the university's Community Development and Lifelong Membership award for 2014-2015.
 The fraternity hosts events such as a cultural festival at California State University, San Marcus for Asian Pacific American Heritage Month and participated in the annual Festival of Communities at UNLV.
 Members also volunteer with charities that work with Asian-Pacific Islander youth.

 The fraternity's national headquarters is located in San Diego, California.
 Its publication is the Alpha Psi Rho Monthly Newsletter.

+Symbols

+The motto of Alpha Psi Rho is "Always Be Bold and Strong".
+The fraternity's pillars are brotherhood, academia, prosperity, and strength.
+Its colors are navy blue and gold.
+Its symbol is the Doberman.
+Its nicknames are APsiRho and Rho Doggs.
+Its publication is the Alpha Psi Rho Monthly Newsletter.

 Chapters

 Active chapters are in bold, and inactive groups are in italics.
-There is currently 4 active chapters and 1 inactive colony.
+There are currently 4 active chapters and 1 inactive colony.